Noskova shocks Kasatkina at Adelaide International - WHIZ News

 Later, fourth-seeded Veronika Kudermetova of Russia beat Amanda Anisimova of the United States 6-3, 6-0.

-On the men’s side Yoshihito Nishioka of Japan upset fifth-seeded Holger Dune of Denmark 2-6, 6-4, 6-4 in just over two hours.
+On the men’s side, Yoshihito Nishioka of Japan upset fifth-seeded Holger Rune of Denmark 2-6, 6-4, 6-4.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports